 7. Depression seems to affect more women than men.

-Hormonal changes can certainly cause depression in women.
-But women tend to become depressed more easily due to stress, hanging on to negative feelings, experiencing feelings of guilt, and putting others’ needs before their own.
+Hormonal changes can undoubtedly cause depression in women.
+However, women tend to become depressed more easily due to stress, hanging on to negative feelings, experiencing feelings of guilt, and putting others’ needs before their own.
 If you are experiencing any of the following symptoms of depression, talk to your doctor:

 - Depressed mood